NoOneObserves/odin/project-landing-page/README.md

 ## Thoughts and Process
-I started to code the HTML first: I divided the outcome's images into 5 sections:
+Firstly, I started to code the HTML.
+I then, divided the outcome's images into 5 sections:
-1. Header: has a `navigation bar`(logo + link) and a `main section` (text&button + img)
+1. Hero: has a `navigation bar`(logo + link) and a `main section` (text&button + img)
 2. Info: 4 small `containers`(each one has: img + text on the bottom) align horizzontally and equally spaced
 3. Quote: a centered `text` with the autor
 4. Contact: tricky, a `modal`(text + button) centered on his section